 What happens on land affects our waterways.
 So we provide funding, advice and regional co-ordination to deliver work on the ground work that improves the way that land, water and wildlife is cared for in local catchments.

 Together with landowners we’ve made great progress on fencing Bay of Plenty waterways in recent years, to protect them from stock damage and defecation.
 Region-wide we’ve achieved 75 percent protection along stream margins so far, and even more in our most vulnerable catchments.
 Farm animals are now excluded from:

-- 89.5 percent of waterways around Tauranga Harbour
+- more than 90 percent of waterways around Tauranga Harbour

 - 78 percent of Rangitaiki catchment waterways